-Whether you like to start your day by taking a dip in the lake, doing yoga under the trees, or exploring a cave—you can do it all without leaving the state.
-And if you’ve never done any of these, you should start!
-Grab your flashlight, tent, and best buddies because it’s adventure time!
+Whether you like to start your next weekend adventure by taking a dip in the lake, doing yoga under the trees, or exploring a cave—you can do it all without going too far from Phoenix.
+So grab your tent, flashlight, and best buddies because it’s adventure time!

-And if you want views from below the Mogollon Rim, hit up Christopher Creek campground.
+If you want views from below the Mogollon Rim, hit up Christopher Creek campground.
 You’ll reap the benefits of the crisp creek and shade of ponderosa pines.
 There are over 43 campsites including one that accommodates over 25 people.
 We’d have to recommend piling in a car for a weekend getaway with all your friends!
-2 hours away

 This campground near Prescott doesn’t require any hiking.
-But fear not—adventures galore are nearby.
-In fact, not only can you hike but there are opportunities for mountain biking, horseback riding, gold panning (good luck!), and archaeological sightseeing.
-With the ponderosa pines and a 55-acre lake, you’ll be set for your breathtaking weekend getaway.
-1 hour and 40 minutes away
+But fear not—adventure is nearby.
+In fact, not only can you hike, but there are opportunities for mountain biking, horseback riding, gold panning (good luck!), and archaeological sightseeing.
+With ponderosa pine groves and a 55-acre lake, you’ll be set for your breathtaking weekend getaway.

-Okay, so this one is going to take some effort, guys.
+Okay, so this one is going to take some effort.
 You’ll need mental patience and physical stamina, but trust us — Havasupai is worth it, times 1,000!
 If you’re one of the lucky ones to get a permit (sometimes taking over a year in advance), you’ll be hiking 10 miles to Havasu Falls — and the views are really worth the hike.
-Equally impressive to Havasu Falls is the nearby Mooney Falls.
+Equally impressive is the nearby Mooney Falls.
 Be sure to scale down the chains and ladders to the base if you aren’t too afraid of heights.
-Swimming, jumping off small waterfalls, and camping in one of the best spots in Arizona — you’ll realize why these permits are high demand.
-Fitt Tip: make sure you make a reservation with the Havasupai Tribe before making the trip, it’s required 4 hours and 30 minutes away
+Swimming, jumping off small waterfalls, and camping in one of the best spots in Arizona — you’ll realize why these permits are in high demand.
+Fitt Tip: make sure you make a reservation with the Havasupai Tribe before making the trip, it’s required.

 Camping at the North Rim is just your typical campground.
 You know, except that it sits at the edge of the Grand Canyon!
 For a small overnight fee, you’ll get to see both the sunset and sunrise on the canyon walls.
-Truly, we can’t think of a better place to sip a coffee.
-6 hours away
+Truly, we can’t think of a better place to sip on a morning cup of joe.

 It’s best to visit Flagstaff’s Lockett Meadow Campground in the fall when the leaves of the aspen trees turn gold.
-Then, you will be taken away by the magical beauty this place holds!
-Yes, yes, it’s equally beautiful any other time of year too; you get the views of the San Francisco peaks year round.
-After all, this extinct volcano is the highest point in Arizona.
-And don’t get us started on the hiking.
-Just promise us you won’t leave this one off your list!
-2 hours and 50 minutes away
+You'll be taken away by the magical beauty this place holds!
+It’s equally beautiful any other time of year too; you'll get the views of the San Francisco peaks year round.
+After all, the extinct volcano is the highest point in Arizona.
+And with hiking trails criss-crossing every which way, just promise you won’t leave this one off your list!

 One word: spelunking.
 For newbies, spelunking is the art of cave exploration.
-Luckily, you won’t need any special equipment (yet, a helmet is recommended) at Peppersauce Cave outside of Tucson.
+Luckily, you won’t need any special equipment (though a helmet is recommended) at Peppersauce Cave outside of Tucson.
 All you’ll need is a sense of adventure and a friend with some caving experience.
-After exploring, crash out at the Peppersauce Campground a short hike away.
-2 hours and 25 minutes away
+After your adventure, crash at the Peppersauce Campground just a short hike away.

 For a last-minute escape into the wilderness, check out Lost Dutchman.
-At this well-established campground, you’ll become acquainted with the Superstition Mountains.
+At this well-established campground, you’ll become acquainted with the beautiful Superstition Mountains.
 There’s something for everyone here, including hiking, biking, and rock climbing.
 Not to mention, the campsite is dog-friendly!
-45 minutes away

-If you consider yourself a bird-watcher (or enjoy any other type of wildlife), Patagonia State Park in Southern Arizona.
+If you consider yourself a bird-watcher (or enjoy any other type of wildlife), head to Patagonia State Park in Southern Arizona.
 Wildlife sightings are common on strolls throughout the park, but the best way to see it all is from the water.
 Canoe, kayak, and paddleboat rentals are available near the campground.
 Fitt Tip: be sure to make your way to the pedestrian bridge for a photo-op.
-3 hours away